 Emma was an anchor for The Oscar Pistorius Trial: A Carte Blanche Channel where, for the duration of the evidence in the trial, she hosted a programme discussing social media, the law and court proceedings.
 Emma was retained as a legal commentator for the BBC (both radio and television) for closing argument, verdict and sentencing of the Oscar Pistorius trial.

-In addition Emma spoke at SXSW in March 2015 and recently presented at the International Bar Association’s Initiative for Women Business Lawyers.
-She is regularly on radio and television discussing digital media legal issues.
+In addition, Emma spoke at SXSW in March 2015 and has presented at the International Bar Association’s Initiative for Women Business Lawyers.
+She is a regular commentator on radio and television.

 Emma is the co-author of Don’t Film Yourself Having Sex… And Other Legal Advice For The Age of Social Media, published by Penguin Random House in September 2014.
 The book was described by Professor Jonathan Jansen as “the most important textbook” a university student will buy.
 Emma is also the co-author of the social media section of the legal textbook, “Communications Law”, published by Lexis Nexus in January 2015.